Inteligir/learn-with-friends/README.md

 ## Async data-fetching

-Alt-resolver is the magic thing about the boilerplate, it will be our tool for resolving promises (data-fetching) before server side rendering.
+Alt-resolver will be our tool for resolving promises (data-fetching) before server side rendering.

 Wrap data-fetching requests from actions into promises and send them to `altResolver` like: